ansible-collections/ibm_zos_cics/docs/source/playbooks.rst

 There are sample playbooks that demonstrate the **IBM z/OS CICS collection** functionality in the `samples repository`_.

+The sample playbooks fall into two categories:

+- Operations on CICS and CICSPlex SM resources and definitions.
+The sample playbooks use the CMCI modules to achieve various real-life use cases.
+- CICS provisioning.
+The sample playbook demonstrates how a set of modules for provisioning and managing CICS TS data sets and utilities can be used to provision, start, stop, and deprovision a CICS region.

 .. _samples repository:
    https://github.com/IBM/z_ansible_collections_samples